KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 9 -> 1001

-A digit in binary is referred to as a **Bit** and is the smallest chunk of information in Computer Science, it can only hold a **0** or **1**, respectively **on** or **off**.
+A digit in binary is called a **bit** and is the smallest chunk of information incomputer science, it can only hold a **0** or **1**, respectively **on** or **off**.
-Very commonly Bits are organized as groups of 8, which are also called **Byte**.
-Holding 8 Bits, a Byte by itself is able to hold values between 0 and 255.
-Thus, the Example from before '123' can be represented as **01111011**
+Very often bits are organised as groups of 8, which are also called **bytes**.
+Since a byte contains 8 bits, it can hold values between 0 and 255.
+So the '123' example above can be represented as **01111011**.

 <img src="img/binary123.png" width="80%" >

-There were reasons, why early and present computation is utilizing binary numbers under the hood.
+There were reasons why early and modern computing used binary numbers under the hood.

-- It is possible to perform normal mathematical operations in binary because the inner logic of numeral systems persists.
-This means math still works as normal.
+- It is possible to perform normal mathematical operations in binary because the inner logic of the numeral systems is preserved.
+This means that mathematics still works normally.

-- There is a field of mathematics called _Boolean Algebra_, which is specialized to formalize logical statements as binary **true** or **false** expressions.
-It is relatively easy to represent and to read out only two states, much easier than to differentiate 10 nuances of a state for a direct projection of the decimal system.
-This 'robustness' made it possible to represent and read out binary information through many technologies like punchcards, relays, vacuum tubes and transistors - it is just necessary to differentiate between 2 states, 1/0, on/off, present/missing, high/low.
+- There is a branch of mathematics called _Boolean Algebra_ which specialises in formalising logical statements as binary **true** or **false** expressions.
+It is relatively easy to represent and read only two states, much easier than differentiating 10 nuances of a state for a direct projection of the decimal system.
+This 'robustness' has made it possible to represent and read binary information through many technologies such as punch cards, relays, vacuum tubes and transistors - it is only necessary to distinguish between 2 states, 1/0, on/off, present/absent, high/low.

 ## 3.3 Binary Data & Machines (and Punchcards)
-Some noticeable milestones in the history of binary machines were:
+Some notable milestones in the history of binary machines were:

 The Jacquard Loom:
 - Joseph Marie Jacquard
 - Patented in 1801
-- Looms utilized punchcards to automate the creation of patterned weaves in textiles
+- Looms used punch cards to automate the creation of patterned weaves in textiles
-- The patterns were translated into patterns of holes on cardboard cards -> punchcards
+- The patterns were translated into patterns of holes on cardboard cards → punch cards
-- The punchcards were used in a mechanical lever mechanism
+- The punch cards were used in a mechanical lever mechanism.
-- Depending on the presence or absence of a hole at the contact point between levers and punchcard, the levers pulled only the right strings for a specific pattern
+- Depending on the presence or absence of a hole at the point of contact between the levers and the punch card, the levers pulled only the right strings for a particular pattern.
-- Thus punchcards held binary information, represented as the presence or absence of holes
+- Punch cards thus contained binary information, represented by the presence or absence of holes.
-- The punchcards of the Jacquard Loom are often referred to as the first implementation of _software_, because in contrast to the loom itself, they were relatively easy to manipulate.
-In consequence, the same loom was able to weave multiple patterns just by changing the punchcards.
+- The punch cards of the Jacquard loom are often referred to as the first implementation of _software_ because, unlike the loom itself, they were relatively easy to manipulate.
+As a result, the same loom could weave multiple patterns simply by changing the punch cards.

 The Hollerith Tabulating Machine​
 - Hermann Hollerith
 - Patented in 1889
-- Tabulating machines were used to read out information coded onto punchcards
+- Tabulating machines were used to read out information encoded on punched cards.
-- The readout utilized electricity and two hinged plates controlled by a lever
+- It used electricity and two hinged plates controlled by a lever.
-- When the lever was actuated and the punchcard was between the plates, spring-loaded needles were passing through the holes and closed an electric circuit.
+- When the lever was operated and the punch card was between the plates, spring-loaded needles were passed through the holes and closed an electric circuit.
-- If there were no holes at the contact points, the electric circuit wouldn't close
+- If there were no holes at the contact points, the electric circuit wouldn't close.
-- The contacts which were activated by a needle, drove forward the counting hands of a multitude of dials that could be evaluated by humans
+- The contacts which were activated by a needle, drove forward the counting hands of a variety of dials that could be interpreted by humans.
-- Again the presence or absence of holes in the punchcard held binary data controlling the machine
+- Again the presence or absence of holes in the punch card held binary data that controlled the machine

-Early Tabulating Machines weren't computers though, they were only able to read and write information from and to punchcards.
-Over the decades the ability for simple calculations was added, until tabulating and calculation machines became programmable general purpose computers.
+However, early tabulating machines weren't computers, they could only read and write information to and from punched cards.
+Over the decades, the ability to perform simple calculations was added, until tabulators and calculators became programmable general-purpose computers.

-Punchcards remained a primary medium for input and output until the 80s.
-The biggest computer program every deployed on punchcards was running SAGE, the first real-time and network-based air-defense-system.
-It was written on 62500 punchcards worth of ~ 5MB of data.
+Punch cards remained a primary input and output medium until the 1980s.
+The largest computer program ever run on punched cards was SAGE, the first real-time, networked air defence system.
+It was written on 62500 punched cards containing ~5MB of data.

 ## 3.5 Functions

 <img src=img/photoshop.png width=80% >

-Software sometimes consists of millions lines of code​ and is written and maintained by many people.
-Thus it has to be organized.
-This is why software usually is divided into modules, which communicate with each other through defined interfaces.
-These modules should be ideally as self-contained as possible, indepented and their interfaces should be of course compatible.
+Software can contain millions of lines of code and is written and maintained by many people.
+So it needs to be organised.
+For this reason, software is usually divided into modules that communicate with each other via defined interfaces.
+These modules should ideally be as self-contained and independent as possible, and their interfaces should of course be compatible.

-​For now, the primary technqiue for organizing code will be **functions**, which (when done right) make code more organized, modular and reusable.
+For now, the primary technique for organising code will be **functions**, which (if done right) make code more organised, modular and reusable.

-Functions are a layer of abstraction.
-As variables are an abstraction for values, functions are an abstrctions for behavior.
-As with built-in variables, in Processing there are a lot of built-in functions, which already were used during the course, like:
+Functions are an abstraction layer.
+Just as variables are an abstraction for values, functions are an abstraction for behaviour.
+As with built-in variables, there are a lot of built-in functions in Processing that you will have used throughout the course, such as:

 ```processing
 void setup() {...}